hitokiri-mata/katacoda-courses/kubernetes-applications/jenkins/finish.md

 Hopefully you also understand how Kubernetes is a new type of data center _operating system_ that can run your applications - across multiple nodes on your local laptop, a rack of servers, or any cloud target.

+## Technology stack ##

+This demonstration was performed with these tools.
+Newer versions may exist.

+- VirtualBox 5.8
+- Minikube 0.29.2 (with Kubernetes 1.9.4)
+- Kubectl 1.10.0
+- Helm 2.10.0
+- Prometheus Operator
+- Kube-Prometheus (Alertmanager + Grafana)
+- Python
+- See jenkins-value.yaml file for Jenkins version and its plugins

 ## References ##

 - [Jenkins](https://jenkins.io/)